Policy Statement: Billing Health First Colorado Members for Services

 The American Academy of Family Physicians defines a Direct Primary Care Model (DPC) as an “…alternative to fee-for-service insurance billing, typically by charging patients a monthly, quarterly or annual fee (i.e. a retainer) that covers all or most primary care services including clinical, laboratory, and consultative services, and care coordination and comprehensive care management.
 Because some services are not covered by a retainer, DPC practices often suggest that patients acquire a high deductible wraparound policy to cover emergencies.”

 As noted above, providers enrolled in Health First Colorado may collect only the established co-pay (if applicable) from Health First Colorado members for services covered by Health First Colorado.
 Non-enrolled providers are prohibited from collecting any reimbursement for services covered by Health First Colorado.
-By definition, the majority of services offered under a DPC model are covered by Health First Colorado, but some practices may also offer non-covered services, e.g. massage therapy, acupuncture, chiropractic, etc. Providers may bill Health First Colorado members for non-covered services as described above.
+By definition, the majority of services offered under a DPC model are covered by Health First Colorado, but some practices may also offer non-covered services, e.g. massage therapy, acupuncture, chiropractic, etc. Providers may bill Health First Colorado members for non-covered services if the parties enter into a written agreement as described above.
 DPC practices may choose to offer a limited package of services, those not covered by Health First Colorado, to Health First Colorado members, for an agreed-upon fee.
-DPC providers should be aware, however, that services offered to a subscribing Health First Colorado member that are determined to be covered by Health First Colorado may not be billed to Health First Colorado or to the Health First Colorado member and should be considered pro bono work.
-Please contact Paul R. Ritzma, Legal Director at email@example.com if you have any questions.
+DPC providers should be aware, however, that services offered to a subscribing Health First Colorado member that are determined to be covered by Health First Colorado may not be billed to Health First Colorado or to the Health First Colorado member.

 Health First Colorado Provider Relations